qcgm1978/requireYou/README.md

 RequireYou is future-oriented, so it plans to support the newest browsers especially Chrome because it updates fast and debug easily, and coast by Opera should be compatible . of course it depends on the invoked frameworks also.

+paradigm: time-driven, it makes use of development time to map a list including sources implementing all kinds of functionalities. the total principle is specified by author or other core developers. the list is improved with time and development theory.

 downloading tool:bower

 system compatible: windows8